 It takes a minimum of 6 months or longer to monetize your efforts.
 Knowing you need to wait it out puts you in the proper perspective.

-Do not bother comparing yourself with other bloggers and lose focus on your blog’s direction.
+Refrain from comparing yourself with other bloggers and maintain focus on your blog’s direction.
 Those who build a blog and quit their job during the first year are in the minority.

-The reality is most people don’t want to hear that building a blog is hard as hell.
-Although creating a blog is easy, monetizing your blog is probably one of the most challenging businesses to start today since there’s a lot of competition.
+Most people don’t want to hear that building a blog is hard.
+Although creating a blog is easy, monetizing your blog is one of the most challenging businesses to start today since there’s a lot of competition.

-However, the good news is that you’ll eventually figure things out if you’re consistent with growing your blog.
+However, the good news is that you’ll eventually figure things out if you’re consistently growing your blog.

-Do not give in to impatience and continue adding quality content.
-Soon all the hard work will pay off, and you’ll see substantial earnings to replace your 9-5 job potentially.
+Refrain from giving in to impatience and continue adding quality content.
+Soon all the hard work will pay off, and you’ll see substantial earnings to replace your 9-5 job.

-Once you start getting more traffic to your blog and you have a consistent writing schedule, you’ll have the option to monetize your blog.
+Once you get more traffic to your blog and have a consistent writing schedule, you can monetize your blog.

-Below the most effective ways to monetize your blog:
+Below are the most effective ways to monetize your blog:

-Although it takes time for you to monetize your blog, this doesn’t mean you can’t get paid in the meantime.
+Although it takes time for you to monetize your blog, you can still get paid in the meantime.

 By leveraging the skills, you’ve learned on your blogging journey.

-You can leverage many skills such as social media management and other blog management skills.
+You can leverage many skills, such as social media and blog management skills.

 However, a core aspect of your blog involves writing engaging content.

-If you’ve prioritized creating quality content from the early stages of your blog, you can offer to create quality articles for other businesses.
+If you’ve prioritized creating quality content from the early stages of your blog, you can produce quality articles for other businesses.

-To ensure you have a steady stream of clients, you need to market yourself consistently.
+To ensure you have a steady stream of clients, you must market yourself consistently.